IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 IND vs SL Dream11 Prediction: Venue and Pitch Report

-The average first innings score in Colombo in the ODIs has been 253, with the spinners snaring 57.32% of wickets here.
-For pacers, the key will be to use cutters in the middle overs to get some grip.
+The average first innings score in the ODIs in Colombo has been 257, with the spinners taking 58.94% of wickets here.
+Expect the track to be on the slower side again.
 A total of around 260 can be a good one.

 Weather Report

-A temperature of around 28°C, with scattered thunderstorms, is forecasted during the match hours.
+A temperature of around 29°C, with scattered thunderstorms, is forecasted throughout the match hours.

 IND vs SL Dream11 Prediction: Probable Playing XIs

-India: Rohit Sharma (c), Shubman Gill, Virat Kohli, KL Rahul (wk), Ishan Kishan, Hardik Pandya, Ravindra Jadeja, Kuldeep Yadav, Shardul Thakur, Mohammed Siraj, Jasprit Bumrah.
+Sri Lanka: Pathum Nissanka, Kusal Perera, Kusal Mendis (wk), Sadeera Samarawickrama, Charith Asalanka, Dhananjaya de Silva, Dasun Shanaka (c), Dunith Wellalage, Kasun Rajitha/Sahan Arachchige, Pramod Madushan, Matheesha Pathirana.

-Sri Lanka: Pathum Nissanka, Dimuth Karunaratne, Kusal Mendis (wk), Sadeera Samarawickrama, Charith Asalanka, Dhananjaya de Silva, Dasun Shanaka (c), Dunith Wellalage, Maheesh Theekshana, Kasun Rajitha, Matheesha Pathirana.
+India: Rohit Sharma (c), Shubman Gill, Virat Kohli, Ishan Kishan/Shreyas Iyer, KL Rahul (wk), Hardik Pandya, Ravindra Jadeja, Shardul Thakur, Kuldeep Yadav, Mohammed Siraj, Jasprit Bumrah.

 IND vs SL Dream11 Prediction: Top Captaincy Picks

-Shubman Gill: Shubman Gill looked in fine nick in the previous game, and he can again wreak havoc against Sri Lanka.
-Gill has scored runs almost every time he has batted against them in the ODIs.
-Another good knock is well on the cards.
+Virat Kohli: Virat Kohli has a fantastic record against Sri Lanka, and his numbers in Colombo are even better in the ODIs.
+Hence, he is a safe and popular captaincy option for this game.

-Virat Kohli: Virat Kohli has a magnificent record against Sri Lanka in this format and will look to build on this record.
-His overall performance at Colombo has also been top-notch.
+Kuldeep Yadav: Kuldeep Yadav can be a terrific captain in the fantasy teams in this game.
+He has a fine ODI record against Sri Lanka, and the track will also assist him.
+Kuldeep has also been in top form of late.

-Dhananjaya de Silva: Dhananjaya de Silva is a safe captaincy option for this game.
-He will contribute with both bat and ball, and his recent form has also been decent.
-Expect a fine outing for the all-rounder.
+Dhananjaya de Silva: Dhananjaya de Silva will contribute with both bat and ball, making him a good captaincy pick.
+The track will also suit his bowling, and he can cause serious damage.

 IND vs SL Dream11 Prediction: Top Differential Picks

-Kuldeep Yadav: Kuldeep Yadav has surprisingly been picked up by less than 19% of users as of now, making him a good differential pick.
-He has a fine record against Sri Lanka, and the track will also suit him.
-Hence, Kuldeep can have a terrific game again.
+Mohammed Siraj: Mohammed Siraj has surprisingly been picked up by less than 19% of users as of now, making him a good differential pick.
+He has a good record against Sri Lanka, and Siraj can again trouble the Sri Lankan batters, particularly with the new ball.

-Dunith Wellalage: Dunith Wellalage has been selected by less than 25% of people as of now.
-Wellalage can contribute to all the departments and has experience playing at this venue.
-Expect him to have a good game.
+Pathum Nissanka: Pathum Nissanka has been selected by less than 24% of people as of now.
+He is a fine batter and has vast experience playing at this venue.
+If Nissanka manages to play out the new-ball spell, he can cause serious damage to the Indian bowling unit.

 IND vs SL Dream11 Prediction: Players to Avoid

-Dimuth Karunaratne: Dimuth Karunaratne hasn’t done anything significant of late.
-He can be avoided for this rubber.
+Dasun Shanaka: Dasun Shanaka hasn’t done anything significant with both bat and ball of late.
+Hence, he can be avoided for this rubber.

 IND vs SL Dream11 Prediction: Mega League Base Team